foo-software/lighthouse-check-action/README.md

 A GitHub Action for running **multiple** Lighthouse audits automatically in a workflow with a rich set of bonus features.

-## How is this Project Different than Similar Ones
+## How is this Project Differs from Similar

 Simple implementation with just the `urls` input populated or choose from a variety of features below to utilize.
 See the [example utilizing features](#example-usage).